Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 [Find it here](https://docs.google.com/document/d/1g7zlH3pVPvW21WIh5-qL-IXDeABtJzIqnZYXP8tCcM0/edit#heading=h.2s8eyo1)

 > Note that raids are end game content and if you are just starting the game it will take a while to get there.
 The fastest recorded time to get raid ready from a zero account (with planning and knowledge)  was roughly 42 hours of gametime.
 This was achieved by [WoodenPotatoes](www.youtube.com/user/WoodenPotatoes).
+Realistically you might take way longer than that, having to learn the game aswell.

 [To the top](#Guild Wars 2 new Player Tutorial)